Circular Systems Engineering: Challenges and Research Opportunities

-Once processes underpinning the Digital Fabric are optimized, they must be properly executed.
+\paragraph{Enactment and control.} Once engineering processes have been optimized, they must be properly executed.
 However, as highlighted by \citet{daoutidis2016sustainability}, sustainability practices create operational challenges, motivating the employment of well-established process enactment methods.
 Process enactment is commonly defined as the use of software to support the execution of operational processes~\cite{lambeau2017process,vanderaalst2003workflow}.
-Enactment strategies allow for adhering to the process model along the Digital Thread.
-This allows for a better understanding of the prevalent state of the Digital Thread and the context in which the engineering process is executed, e.g., resources and stakeholders.

-Digital Process Twins~\cite{caesar2020information} further improve enactment and run-time process model adaptation capabilities.
-A Digital Process Twin is a virtual representation of the real process that captures the process's context and provides control capabilities.
-In contrast to traditional Digital Twins of systems or their components, the focus of a Digital Process Twin is the run-time management of the process with typical goals of controlling the quality of the produced product, reducing energy consumption, and ensuring compliance with the underlying process model~\cite{armendia2019evaluation,hanel2019development}.
-The rich sensor infrastructure and data generation points in engineering processes bode well with the deployment of any Digital Twin, including Digital Process Twins.
-By that, Digital Process Twins are primary candidates in circular systems engineering to govern and guide day-to-day activities.
+DevOps principles, especially those tailored to digital twins as the primary means of process enactment~\cite{hugues2020twinops} offer particular upside in narrowing the gap between process modeling and process execution.
+However, research on such advanced lifecycle models is still in a preliminary phase.
+Digital process twins~\cite{caesar2020information} further improve enactment and run-time process model adaptation capabilities and require the attention of researchers.
+A digital process twin is a virtual representation of the real process that captures the process's context and provides control capabilities.
+In contrast to traditional digital twins of systems or their components, the focus of a digital process twin is the run-time management of the process with typical goals of controlling the quality of the produced product, reducing energy consumption, and ensuring compliance with the process model~\cite{armendia2019evaluation,hanel2019development}.
+By that, digital process twins are primary candidates in circular systems engineering to govern and guide day-to-day activities.